Ionitium/filesystem/docs/readfile.md

 : Returns a string data from readed file

 __Exception__
-: Exceptions triggers on directory, link, if not exists a file, if not readable, if is not integer type of legth or false
+: Exceptions triggers if is directory or link, if not exists a file, if not readable, if not  is integer type of length or if is set to true

 ## Examples